Planning a Black Tie wedding

 But Sally, what does this all mean, I hear you ask?
 Well, as ever, I would encourage you tuxedo lovers to invest in some colour for your wedding day.
 By all means, keep the crisp whites, but also consider injecting even just a teeny weeny bit of colour to bring your photos to life.
 I can’t overstate how much some colour will *transform* your wedding photos, lifting the image as a whole and ensuring your images don’t look like just a whole bunch of black.

-See below - just a smidge of colour in the flowers helps lift this image:
+See below - just a smidge of colour in the flowers helps lift these images:

 So now I’ve spoken about a bit of colour, let’s chat about the different styles of black tie you can have at your wedding.
 Do you want only the bridal party in black tie, or do you want all guests to adhere to the black tie dress code?
 If so, be sure to give them plenty of time to source an appropriate outfit by specifying black tie on your wedding invites six months in advance.